crwdns2915892:0crwdne2915892:0

 -

-Remove the screw (about 3 mm in length) securing the network card.
+Remove the single 3 mm screw securing the network card to the board.

 -